opengeospatial/ogcapi-environmental-data-retrieval/implementations/clients/leaflet-coverage.md

 ## Required and supported Conformance classes

-The API shall support the [Core](https://www.opengis.net/spec/ogcapi-common-1/1.0/conf/core), [Queries](https://www.opengis.net/spec/ogcapi-common-1/1.0/conf/queries] and [CoverageJSON](https://www.opengis.net/spec/ogcapi-common-1/1.0/conf/covjson) conformance classes.
+The API SHALL support the [Core](https://www.opengis.net/spec/ogcapi-common-1/1.0/conf/core), [Queries](https://www.opengis.net/spec/ogcapi-common-1/1.0/conf/queries] and [CoverageJSON](https://www.opengis.net/spec/ogcapi-common-1/1.0/conf/covjson) conformance classes.

 leaflet-coverage does not support OGC API - EDR, so the coverage data for each collection has to be accessed directly as CoverageJSON.